valhuber/ApiLogicServer/README.md

 *   We have tested several sqlite databases, and several MySQL databases.
 These are both successfully creating the API and the web app.
 The APIs operate; there are some issues noted below in running the web app.

 Issues:
-* These also appear to be issues related to **n:m relationships** (tables consisting of exactly 2 foreign keys).
+* These are issues related to **n:m relationships** (tables consisting of exactly 2 foreign keys) that may affect fab or the API.
 These are under investigation.

 We are tracking [issues in git](https://github.com/valhuber/ApiLogicServer/issues).